jermbo/SampleAPIs/CONTRIBUTING.md

 ## Pull Request Process for new Databases

 1. Create new folder with name describing data.
-2. Ensure index file has a list of end points dynamically added.
+2. Ensure index file has a list of endpoints dynamically added.
     1. Utilize the `displayEndPoints.js` file to accomplish this.
 3. Create json file with same name as folder. eg. `futurama.json`
 4. Create a `.backup` file of your json data. eg. `futurama.json.data`